fluid-notion-systems/seaview/research/cameras.md

 ## Overview

-This document researches available camera controller plugins for Bevy 0.14+, evaluating their suitability for the Shoreview mesh sequence viewer project.
+This document researches available camera controller plugins for Bevy 0.14+, evaluating their suitability for the Seaview mesh sequence viewer project.
 The goal is to identify the best camera solution for implementing FPS-style controls with recording/playback capabilities.

 ## Available Camera Plugins